cbcrg/kallisto-nf-reproduce/README.md

 The repository contains two versions of a tradtional bash style pipeline for Mac and Linux (kallisto-mac and kallisto-linux) as well as the Nextflow version of the pipeline compatible across platforms (kallisto-nf).

+## Folder structure

+* Folder `R/`: contains 'analysis.R' script for determining the overlapping sets
+* Folder 'kallisto-linux' contains the scripts for running the native (bash), non-Nextflow verion of the pipeline on Linux
+* Folder 'kallisto-mac' contains the scripts for running the native (bash), non-Nextflow verion of the pipeline on Mac OSX
+* Folder 'kallisto-nf' contains the Nextflow version of the pipeline for running on any compatible platform

 ## How to replicate result

 ### Clone the repository